 The monitoring of wholesale energy markets.
-A well-functioning pan-European energy market demands that energy is traded according to the highest transparency and integrity standards.
+A well-functioning pan-European energy market demands that energy is traded according to the highest transparency and integrity standards, so that prices reflect the fundamentals of demand and supply.
+This is also a major contributor to security of energy supply.
 REMIT aims at establishing the conditions for this to happen.
-Therefore its effective implementation constitutes an integral part of the creation of an efficient internal energy market.
-REMIT introduces a new, unprecedented, sector-specific market monitoring framework to detect market abuse in European wholesale energy markets, thus deterring such behaviour.
-REMIT will be fully implemented only once the trade and fundamental data reporting obligation enters into force, which, as already indicated, is expected in mid-2015.
+Therefore its effective implementation constitutes an integral part of the creation of an efficient internal energy market, of promoting security of energy supply and, thus, of the Energy Union's strategy.
+REMIT introduces a new, unprecedented, sectorspecific market monitoring framework to detect market abuse in European wholesale energy markets, thus deterring such behaviour.
+REMIT will be fully implemented only once the trade and fundamental data reporting obligation enters into force in early October 2015.
 At that point the Agency will have the information available to effectively and efficiently detect market manipulation and trading based on inside information.
 The strategy which the Agency will be able to adopt crucially depends on the available resources.
 In particular, given the sheer volume of transactions which will be reported by market participants, the Agency is planning to perform its monitoring functions, consisting in an initial assessment or analysis of the reported transactions, in two stages.
 The first stage will be based on the automatic screening performed by purposely-developed surveillance software.
-This screening is expected to identify anomalous events on the basis of predefined "alerts".
-The second stage will look into these anomalous events to identify those for which market abuse can be suspected and which will be notified to NRAs for investigation.
-This second stage will focus on market participants' behaviour and therefore will have inevitably to be conducted by highly qualified experts, whom the Agency does not have at present and would therefore have to be authorised to recruit.
+This screening is expected to identify anomalous events to identify those for which market abuse can be suspected and which will be notified to NRAs for investigation.
+This second stage will focus on market participants' behaviour and therefore will have inevitably to be conducted by highly qualified experts, whom the Agency does not have at present.